gbouras13/WGS_TCGA_Kraken_Pipeline/tcga_cptac_taxonomic_profiler/README.md

 tcga_cptac_taxonomic_profiler assembly --input tcga_trimnami_output/results/fastp   --output TCGA_output_all --rerun-triggers mtime
 ```

+* Note - all steps this was done only for TCGA, as the assembly of the CPTAC did not provide meaningful analysis downstream.

 6. Binning & Assessment

 * The sample-assemblies were binned using VAMB v4.1.3.